 Danny Diamond is a fiddle player from Ireland.
 He is currently based in Minneapolis, MN, in the USA, where he plays in a duo with multi-instrumentalist and singer Brian Miller.
-His inventive, soulful and rhythmic fiddle playing draws on a rich family heritage of musical style and repertoire from the north of Ireland.
+His inventive and soulful fiddle playing draws on a rich family heritage of musical style and repertoire from the north of Ireland.

 DD_HEADSHOT2021_cropped